SUFFOLK, Va. - The man initially charged in the Oct. 2021 double shooting in a Suffolk shopping center parking lot is no longer facing charges.

-Police say two men were shot.
-The two men were Traven Charvez Jackson, age 28 of Suffolk, Virginia, and Henry Christopher Walkup, Jr., age 33 of Windsor, Virginia.
+The two men were Traven Charvez Jackson, age 28 of Suffolk and Henry Christopher Walkup, Jr., age 33 of Windsor.
 Following medical assessment and treatment at the scene, both men were taken to a hospital with possible life-threatening injuries.

 Both remain hospitalized with Jackson listed in fair condition and Walkup listed in good condition.

-The warrants are for Firearm: Possess by Felon (Nonviolent w/in 10 Yr), 2 counts of Aggravated Malicious Wounding, Discharge Firearm In or Around School, Shoot or Throw Missiles at Occupied Vehicles, 2 counts of Assault: Shoot, Stab, Etc. in Commission of a Felony, and Reckless Handling of a Firearm Causing Serious Injury.
+After the shooting, police issued warrants for Jones for Firearm: Possess by Felon (Nonviolent w/in 10 Yr), 2 counts of Aggravated Malicious Wounding, Discharge Firearm In or Around School, Shoot or Throw Missiles at Occupied Vehicles, 2 counts of Assault: Shoot, Stab, Etc. in Commission of a Felony, and Reckless Handling of a Firearm Causing Serious Injury.

 The harrowing scene played out in front of the E-Z Mart Food & Deli.